Today's Articles

 Upon their return to Philadelphia in August, he was arrested for treason and released in September.
 In 1863, in a successful attempt to influence British public opinion against the Confederate states, Kemble published an account of her plantation experience, “Journal of a Residence on a Georgia Plantation.
 It is the closest, most detailed look at plantation slavery ever recorded by a white northern abolitionist.

 Following the war, Butler returned to Butler Island with his daughter, Frances.
-He found several former slaves living there and arranged that they would work for him as sharecroppers.
+He found several former slaves living there and arranged for them to work for him as sharecroppers.
 Management of the plantation was complex, and though Frances returned to Philadelphia, Pierce remained on the island despite the dangers of the disease.
 He contracted malaria and died in August 1867.

-Following Pierce's death, Kemble returned to Butler Island to continue organizing the plantation, and then she moved to Philadelphia.
+Following Pierce's death, Kemble returned to Butler Island to continue organizing the plantation and then moved to Philadelphia.
 Throughout her life, Kemble performed dramatic readings, traveled, and published her journals.
-She later published volumes of an autobiography, a literary criticism, and a novel, “Far Away and Long Ago” (1889).
+She later published volumes of an autobiography, literary criticism, and a novel, “Far Away and Long Ago” (1889).
 Fanny Kemble died peacefully in London on January 15, 1893.

 New Poem Each Day